 Protecting children from dangerous products means changing the children’s product safety system.

-Kids In Danger has worked since its inception to convince policymakers to address safety standards and recall procedures.
+KID has worked since its inception to convince policymakers to address safety standards and recall procedures.
 With a concerted effort by the government, consumer advocates and concerned individuals, we are changing the system and improving product safety.

 On a national level, KID is working to protect the landmark provisions of the Consumer Product Safety Act of 2008 and to improve CPSC’s recall effectiveness.
 In the states, we are working with local advocates to improve product safety both in homes and in child care facilities.
 And locally, KID works to encourage local policymakers to examine how they can keep the children in their community safe.
 Add your voice to the call for safer children’s products.

 Join the KID Action Team!
-New!

 KID is happy to present an opportunity to get more deeply involved in our mission.